 Fortunately, Georgia law protects the rights of those who are hurt due to someone else’s recklessness or carelessness.
 If a driver was distracted, aggressive, intoxicated or otherwise negligent behind the wheel when they injured a cyclist, the driver can be held liable.
+It is also essential to document the accident scene thoroughly—take photos of the vehicles involved, your bicycle, the accident scene, and any visible injuries such as cuts, scrapes, and bruises to support your personal injury claim.

 What are Common Bicycle Accident Injuries?